react-navigation/redux-helpers/README.md

 * Prop constructor is called in your main component's `render`.
 * Param `dispatch` is your Redux store's dispatch function.
 * Param `state` is the navigation state for your app.
+* Param `router` can be obtained from your root navigator: `rootNavigator.router`.
+* Param `getCurrentNavigation` returns the current version of this prop.
+The parent is expected to maintain a copy of the result of the prop constructor call.

 ### `createReduxBoundAddListener` (alternative to `createNavigationPropConstructor`)